arc42/arc42-faq/manuscript/faq_DONT_EDIT_HERE/07_F_tools.md

 {#q-F-1}
 #### Question F-1: What tools are well-suited for arc42?

 This is a classical _it depends_ type of question.
 Ask three different people, get at least five different (and most likely conflicting) answers...

 * As arc42 documentation should always be a combination of text, tables and diagrams, a combination of different tools will often be a better choice than trying to get everything from a single tool (although tool vendors will tell you a different story)
 * Often, (UML) modeling tools come with an abundance of functions and _very_ limited usability.
 Their learning curve is high and might frustrate many.
-* Still - I usually prefer a _real_ modeling tool over a pure graphics editor, for their better model consistency.
+Overall, team acceptance tends to be low.
+Despite these usabilty shortcomigs we usually prefer _real_ modeling tools over a pure graphics editor, especially for their better model consistency.
+* Text processors (like Microsoft Word(R) or Open/Libre-Office) are _omnipresent_ (practically all stakeholders can use them), but developers and other techies often _don't love them_.
+Text processing tools provide limited team- and collaboration features, no real diff/merge, difficult to automate and are difficult to integrate with other tools.
+Nevertheless arc42 works with this category of tools without hassle.
+* Plaintext-based approaches (like Markdown or AsciiDoc) in combination with graphics-tools (for smaller systems) or modelling tools (for medium to large systems) allow for documentation _close-to-source-code_ and a high degree of automatability - therefore they tend to enjoy high acceptance with development teams.
+* We love the combination of wiki plus graphics- or modelling tool.
+You can generate stakeholder-specific artifacts or pdf from modern wiki systems (like Confluence(R)).

 {#q-F-2}
 #### Question F-2: What are useful criteria for selecting a toolset for arc42?